-ftp-proxy listens on port 8021, the same port the above rdr statement is sending FTP traffic to.
+ftp-proxy listens on port 8021, the same port the above rdr-to statement is sending FTP traffic to.

-To enable active mode connections, you need the '-r' switch on ftp-proxy(8) (for this you had to run the old proxy with "-u root").
+To support active mode connections from certain (fussy) clients, you may need the '-r' switch on ftp-proxy(8).

 PF "Self-Protecting" an FTP Server